Billy Joe Saunders ‘voluntarily vacates’ WBO title, faces six-month ban

 “Also, I will recommend to the WBO Executive Committee that Saunders receives a six-month suspension for his transgression.”

-The news on Saunders comes after Massachusetts officials made the decision not to license the fighter following a positive drug test for oxilofrine.
+The news on Saunders comes after Massachusetts officials decided not to license the fighter following a positive drug test for oxilofrine.

 Saunders had been hoping he would be able to box as the substance is allowed by WADA and UKAD until the day of the fight.